sundial-protocol/docs/technical-spec/3-consensus-protocol/1-time-model.rst

-.. _h:time-model:

 Time model
 ==========

-Midgard partitions time in two different ways:
+Sundial partitions time in two different ways:

 Operator shifts.
-   Predefined, non-overlapping time intervals assigned to operators by the Midgard scheduler.
+   Predefined, non-overlapping time intervals assigned to operators by the Sundial scheduler.
 Each operator has the exclusive privilege to commit blocks to the state queue and resolve nodes in the settlement queue during their assigned shifts.
 If an operator fails to commit blocks regularly in their shift, the next operator can take over.